mozilla/CampaignsforMDM/README.md

 ### Localization
 Campaigns that increase the number, success, or impact of localization.

+### SuMo
+Campaigns that increase the impact of volunteers work supporting Mozilla's users.

 ### Documenting
 Campaigns that drive new approaches or bring new volume and impact to answering support questions, writing documentation for MDN etc.